gwolfis/f5-atc-workshop/docs/Getting_Started.md

  * Having an Azure account.
  * Pre-configure a resource group.
  * Define a location within your pre-defined resource group.
+ * Create a setup.yml from the setup_change.yml.

 In the setup_changeme.yml the resource group and location are hardcoded and should be adjusted accordingly.

+## How things work (both UDF and non-UDF)
+Soon as you created the setup.yml you can start the environment by using Terraform commands.
+The "Getting Started" section and "Module 1" guide you through.
+When Terraform starts deploying the infrastructure as shown in the network diagram, all dynamic allocated IP addresses and nesecarry values from Azure will get collected in "F5_ATC_EMEA_Partner_Workshop_postman_environment.json" which can be found in /postman after Terraform has finished the deployement.
+Some of those values are also published as output in Terraform.

 ![](png/getting_started/network_diagram.png)